 During the exam, the doctor will note the size, shape, color, and texture of the area in question, and whether there is bleeding or scaling.
 He or she may check the rest of your body for spots and moles that could be related to cancer.
 The doctor may also check nearby lymph nodes (bean-shaped collections of immune system cells) to feel if they are larger or firmer than usual.
 This could mean the cancer has spread to the nodes.

 If the doctor thinks that an area might be skin cancer, a sample of skin will be taken to be looked at under a microscope.
 This is called a skin biopsy.
 There are different ways to do a biopsy.
-The choice depends on the most likely type of skin cancer, where it is on the body, and the size of the area.
+The choice depends on the most likely type of skin cancer, where it is on the body, the size of the area, and other factors.
 Any biopsy is likely to leave at least a small scar.
 Different biopsy methods leave different scars.
 Ask your doctor ahead of time about the type of biopsy you will have and what kind of scar it will leave.

 No matter which type of biopsy is done, it should remove as much of the area in question as can be done so that a precise diagnosis can be made.
 If the biopsy removes the whole tumor, it is often enough to cure the skin cancer without further treatment.

 Skin biopsies are done using numbing medicine, which is put into the area with a very small needle.

 Shave biopsy: To do this biopsy, the doctor numbs the skin and then “shaves” off the top layers of the skin with a surgical blade.

 Punch biopsy: This method is used to remove a deeper sample of skin.
 After skin is numbed, the doctor uses a tool that looks like a tiny round cookie cutter to cut through all layers of the skin to remove the tissue sample.
 The edges of the biopsy site are often stitched together.